waggle-sensor/node-platforms/nvidia-nano/README.md

 3. Insert the microSD card into the Nano
     1. The microSD card slot is located on the underside of the Nano
+    >Dev Note: insert in image where the sd card is located

 4. Jumper the J48 Power Selector Header Pins
     1. Pins not jumpered: